Toby-Leeder/CSPFastpages/_pages/vocab.md

 description: This is a page where I will record the vocabulary that I learn throughout this course.
 toc: true
 ---
-{% include info.html text="This is a page where I will record the vocabulary that I learn throughout this course. " %}
+This is a page where I will record the vocabulary that I learn throughout this course.

 - Variable
 	- a way to store data